tableau/server-client-python/docs/api-ref.md

 `name` | The name of the site.
 The name of the default site is "".
 `content_url` | The path to the site.
 `admin_mode` | (Optional) For Tableau Server only.
 Specify `ContentAndUsers` to allow site administrators to use the server interface and **tabcmd** commands to add and remove users.
 (Specifying this option does not give site administrators permissions to manage users using the REST API.)
 Specify `ContentOnly` to prevent site administrators from adding or removing users.
 (Server administrators can always add or remove users.)
-`user_quota`| (Optional) Specifies the maximum number of users for the site.
-If you do not specify this value, the limit depends on the type of licensing configured for the server.
-For user-based license, the maximum number of users is set by the license.
-For core-based licensing, there is no limit to the number of users.
-If you specify a maximum value, only licensed users are counted and server administrators are excluded.
-Mutually exclusive with tiered license level settings.
+`user_quota`| (Optional) Specifies the total number of users for the site.
+The number can't exceed the number of licenses activated for the site; and if tiered capacity attributes are set, then `user_quota` will equal the sum of the tiered capacity values, and attempting to set `user_quota` will cause an error.
+Tiered capacity attributes: `tier_explorer_capacitytier_explorer_capacity` `tier_creator_capacitytier_creator_capacity` `tier_viewer_capacity`| (Optional) The maximum number of licenses for users with the Creator, Explorer, or Viewer role, respectively, allowed on a site.(Optional) The maximum number of licenses for users with the Creator, Explorer, or Viewer role, respectively, allowed on a site.
 `storage_quota` | (Optional) 	Specifies the maximum amount of space for the new site, in megabytes.
 If you set a quota and the site exceeds it, publishers will be prevented from uploading new content until the site is under the limit again.
 `disable_subscriptions` | (Optional) Specify `true` to prevent users from being able to subscribe to workbooks on the specified site.
 The default is `false`.
 `subscribe_others_enabled` | (Optional) Specify `false` to prevent server administrators, site administrators, and project or content owners from being able to subscribe other users to workbooks on the specified site.
 The default is `true`.